mattermost/mattermost-android-classic/README.md

 #### Installation

 1. Install [Mattermost 3.0 or higher](http://www.mattermost.org/download/).
+2. Update app/src/main/res/values/strings.xml and change the value of gcm_sender_id to your app id available [here](https://console.cloud.google.com).
-2. Compile and deploy this Android application with your own private key to an .apk file distributed to your team.
+3. Compile and deploy this Android application with your own private key to an .apk file distributed to your team.
 Please DO NOT deploy this app in the Google Play store.
-3. Install [the latest stable release of the Mattermost Push Notifications Server](https://github.com/mattermost/push-proxy) using the private and public keys generated for your Android application from step 2.
+4. Install [the latest stable release of the Mattermost Push Notifications Server](https://github.com/mattermost/push-proxy) using the private and public keys generated for your Android application from step 2.
-4. In the Mattermost Platform Server go to **System Console** > **Email Settings** > **Push Notifications Server** and add the web address of the Mattermost Push Notifications Server.
+5. In the Mattermost Platform Server go to **System Console** > **Email Settings** > **Push Notifications Server** and add the web address of the Mattermost Push Notifications Server.
 Set **System Console** > **Send Push Notifications** to `true`.
-5. On your Android device, download and install your app and enter the **Team URL** and credentials based on a team set up on your Mattermost Platform Server.
+6. On your Android device, download and install your app and enter the **Team URL** and credentials based on a team set up on your Mattermost Platform Server.

 #### Bugs, Feature Ideas and Troubleshooting